Njorda/njorda.github.io/content/posts/2025-09-21-one-encoder-model-multiple-classifiers.md

 - **Computationally reasonable** - While not the fastest algorithm, Random Forest trains relatively quickly and can handle moderately large datasets without specialized hardware.
 - **Interpretable foundation** - Though not as interpretable as a single decision tree, Random Forest is more explainable than black-box methods like neural networks, making it easier to validate and trust your initial results.

-Of course it has some draw backs where the biggest one is that I can struggel with higly inbalanced datasets.
-However in our case that is not a problem.
-Compared to other model types it is slow a prediction times since we will have to travears multiple trees but for this case it is fine.
+Of course, it has some drawbacks, where the biggest one is that it can struggle with highly imbalanced datasets.
+However, in our case, that is not a problem.
+Compared to other model types, it is slow at prediction time since we will have to traverse multiple trees, but for this case, it is fine.

-Below is the code for training a random forest model.
+Below is the code for training a Random Forest model.
 ```python

 import numpy as np